This post contains affiliate links. If you click and purchase I may earn a small commission at no extra cost to you.

 Small Practical Shifts That Support the Process

-How to let go of the past is supported by a few simple practical changes alongside the inner attention work.
+Letting go of the past is supported by a few simple practical changes alongside the inner attention work.

 Removing physical reminders of a painful experience reduces how often the mind returns to it.
 Objects, photographs, or messages connected to a difficult time can unintentionally keep the emotional loop active by continuously prompting the return of attention.